 The entryway is the first place that everyone in the family seems to “drop” things.
 Coming in and going out…the reason is plain.
 There needs to be a place where family members can easily find items they need, like keys, scarves, purses and coats, on the rush out the door.

-Designate a drawer, shelf or bin for each children’s use.
+In the entryway, try baskets and trays to arrange like items.
+Then, designate a drawer, shelf or bin for each children’s use.
 Gloves, sunglasses, papers and books can be hidden from view, but easily accessible.
 Hooks are easier for children to manage than hangers, for sweaters, scarves, purses and coats.
 Labeling helps even more.

 High shelves with baskets or bins will make use of every single inch of entryway.
 A cushioned seat lends itself as a convenient spot to put on shoes and tie laces.